midhunanila/midhunanila.github.io/README.md

 ## 🔬 About the Website

-This is a personal academic website built using HTML and CSS, inspired by minimalist researcher portfolios (like [Fabian Schuhmann's site](https://fabianschuhmann.github.io/)).
+This is a personal academic website built using HTML and CSS

 ### Features